 Investment policy

 The charity's reserves continue to be invested in the CAFCash Gold Account, keeping sufficient funds in the current account for immediate requirements.
+The charity continues to benefit from the increased investment income that this brings.

 Reserves policy